The chief hindrances that block God’s power from working for us

 • Are you facing some challenging situations in your life at the moment?

-Please make sure you start your search for solutions at the right place.
+Please make sure you start your search for solutions in the right place.
 Confess your sins!
-Take some times today to search your life, is there any unconfessed sins you are harbouring in your heart?Remember,
+Take some time today to search your life: is there any unconfessed sin you are harbouring in your heart?Remember,

-„He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy” (Proverb 28: 13).
+„He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy” (Proverbs 28: 13).

 Have a blessed day!
 Pastor Rufus Ajiboye